dx9240/wsa_nanogenmo_2020/README.md

 # wsa_nanogenmo
-code for WSA NaNoGenMo novel
+Code for WSA NaNoGenMo novel.

+This is a project run by by Lesia Tkacz and Noriko Suzuki-Bosco.
+Collaborating authors are listed in the PDF of the submitted generated novel.

 Information about the novel can be found here: https://github.com/NaNoGenMo/2020/issues/57